-Cardiac rehabilitation (“cardiac rehab”) is a program designed by your healthcare team.
-It will help you recover from your heart problem.
-It can also help reduce your risk of future heart problems.
+Cardiac rehabilitation (“cardiac rehab”) is a professionally supervised program designed by your health care team.
+It will help you recover from your heart problem and reduce your risk of future heart problems.
 Along with a tailored exercise program, cardiac rehab provides education and counseling to improve health.

 You may start light exercise within